-Please forgive me for what I’m about to say if your wedding or engagement photo looks like the one with this article.
-I admit, it is beautiful.
+Please forgive me for what I’m about to say if your wedding or engagement photo looks like one described in this article.
+I admit they are beautiful.
 The bride looks lovely.
 The filter is dreamy.
 The couple looks blissful.
-But what strikes me the most about this photo, and so many others I see, is that the bride is front and center while her groom is merely a prop for her to pose against.
-It doesn’t seem like this marriage will be about “we” but about “me.”
+But what strikes me the most about these types of photos, and so many others I see, is that the bride is front and center while her groom is merely a prop for her to pose against.
+It doesn’t seem like this marriage will be about “we” but about “me,” which can make a big difference for the health of a marriage.

 Running late?
 Send him a text to let him know.
 Making a meal plan for the week?
 Ask him which favorites he’s in the mood for.
 Driving by the dry cleaners on your way home from work?
 Pick up his shirts.
 None of these require great effort, but say quietly, “I care, and I was thinking about you.”